Social Studies Teacher

 Married in 2016 to Emily Balsman.

 My parents live in Jackson, MO.
 I also have two brothers.
-My older brother lives with his wife and son in Dallas, TX and my younger brother lives with his wife and 3 children in Sikeston, MO.
+My older brother lives with his wife and 2 children in Dallas, TX and my younger brother lives with his wife and 3 children in Sikeston, MO.